Container vegetable garden ideas to help you grow a huge beautiful vegetable garden on your back porch.

-I get emails all the time from readers that long to have a homestead of their own but they feel they can’t because they live in the suburbs or even the city.
+I get emails all the time from readers that long to have a homestead or a large vegetable garden of their own but they feel they can’t because they live in the suburbs or even the city.

-Luckily things are much different today than they were just a few short years ago.
+Luckily, things are much different today than they were just a few short years ago.
 A homestead no longer requires acres of open land or a large barn just waiting to be filled with hay and cattle.
-You can actually homestead anywhere you live if you are willing to think outside of the box just a bit.
+You can actually homestead anywhere you live if you are willing to think outside of the box (or the barn) just a bit.

 And nowhere is that truer than with gardening.